Where do you go if you’re looking to buy something online?

 You can also customize the features of your product pages, be it including a gallery, image zoom or something else.
 Simply choose the appropriate Shopify business theme to get started.

 As for Amazon, well, you don’t have much say in how your products will be presented.

 They’ll be displayed in the same way as other products on the platform, using Amazon’s standard template.

 This can help save some decision-making on how you want to showcase your products, but at the cost of not being able to help your products stand out from the crowd, presentation-wise.

-Winner: Shopify, because you have more flexibility over how to present your products in your store.
+Winner: Shopify, because you have more flexibility over how to present your products in your own online business.